Braspag/braspag.github.io/_i18n/en/_posts/antifraude/2017-07-26-antifraude.md

 **7.** The store returns the transaction status (approved or not approved) to the shopper.

-> *Variable depending on the package contracted.
+> *Variable depending on the contracted plan.

 ### Where to send the Fingerprint?